Occupational Health and Safety

 Health and Safety consultants specialising in Buildings, CDM and Construction.
-Occupational Health advisers available for all business sectors, CDM Principal Designers and Legionella Risk Assessments in the following areas:
+Occupational Health advisers available for all business sectors, CDM Principal Designers and Legionella Risk Assessments, Coronavirus risk assessments in the following areas:

-We offer a full range of health and safety services to include a medical led Occupational Health Adviser along with NEBOSH qualified Health and Safety advisers, Safety Critical Health checks, Fire Assessments, Risk Assessments, Fire Risk Assessment, CDM Advisers for Principal Designers, Construction Safety, DSE Assessments, Noise Assessments, Noise Surveys, Occupational Health Audits, Health Surveillance, Night Worker Assessments, Hearing Tests, Industrial Audiometry, Legionella Risk Assessments, Health and Safety Policy and Competent Person schemes.
+We offer a full range of health and safety services to include a medical led Occupational Health Adviser along with NEBOSH qualified advisers, Risk Assessments, CDM Advisers for Principal Designers, Construction Safety, DSE Assessments, Noise Assessments, Noise Surveys, Occupational Health Audits, Health Surveillance, Night Worker Assessments, Hearing Tests, Industrial Audiometry, Legionella Risk Assessments.
+Coronavirus Covid 19 risk assessments.

 We work with you, tailoring our services to the specific needs of your business.
 Addressing health and safety shouldn’t be seen as a regulatory burden; it can offer significant opportunities including